 I blush slightly.
 “Well, it did take quite a bit of rewriting and editing to get it right.”

 I grin.
 “I actually didn’t think I would be able to tap into that.
-Especially since I have never been intimate like that with anyone.”
+Especially since I’ve never been intimate like that with anyone.”

 Kendal is still staring at me.
 “That doesn’t mean you still can’t feel.
 Or imagine what it would be like.”